-The ONS data shows 2,835 deaths registered during week 49 "where COVID-19 was mentioned on the death certificate".
+The ONS data shows 7,245 deaths registered during week 2 of 2021 "where COVID-19 was mentioned on the death certificate".
 The overall impact of the coronavirus pandemic on total deaths may be different:

-- There may have been some deaths that were wholly or partially due to COVID-19 but where COVID-19 was not mentioned on the death certificate. - Some deaths where COVID-19 was mentioned on the death certificate may not be "excess" deaths, as the deceased might have died from another cause in the same period, in the absence of the coronavirus. - There may have been "forward mortality displacement": some deaths that occurred earlier in the pandemic would otherwise have occurred in this period. - There may have been indirect impacts on deaths due to restrictions on movement and changes in behaviour during the pandemic.
+- There may have been some deaths that were wholly or partially due to COVID-19 but where COVID-19 was not mentioned on the death certificate. - Some deaths where COVID-19 was mentioned on the death certificate may not be "excess" deaths, as the deceased might have died from another cause in the same period, in the absence of coronavirus. - There may have been "forward mortality displacement": some deaths that occurred earlier in the pandemic would otherwise have occurred in this period. - There may have been indirect impacts on deaths due to restrictions on movement and changes in behaviour during the pandemic.
 For example, access to healthcare, reductions in other infectious diseases, and changes in traffic, pollution and mental health.

-To consider the possible impact of the pandemic on total deaths, we have estimated the number of deaths that we would have seen in week 49 of 2020 if the SMRs for each gender and age-group had been the same in those weeks as in the corresponding weeks of 2019.
-As mortality in the first 12 weeks of 2019 and 2020 was similar, as seen in Charts 1 and 2, this gives a broad indication of "expected" mortality in the absence of the coronavirus pandemic.
+To consider the possible impact of the pandemic on total deaths, we have estimated the number of deaths that we would have seen in each week of the pandemic (in 2020 and 2021) if the SMRs for each gender and agegroup had been the same in that week as in the corresponding week of 2019, the last full "normal" year before the pandemic.

+As mortality in the first 12 weeks of 2019 and 2020 was similar, as seen in Charts 2 and 3, this gives a broad indication of "expected" mortality in the absence of the coronavirus pandemic2.
+However, as there was no ISO week 53 in 2019, we have instead used week 1 of 2020 to calculate expected deaths for 53 week of 2020.

 We can then subtract the expected deaths from actual deaths to estimate the "excess" deaths that, in the absence of other likely causes, may be attributable to the pandemic.

-We have not made any adjustment for differences in the timing of public holidays in 2019 and 2020.
-While such differences may affect expected, actual and excess results for individual weeks, positive and negative impacts for different weeks should cancel out over time in cumulative results.
+We have not made any adjustment for differences in the timing of public holidays, but we note that there are material differences in the timing of Christmas, Boxing Day and New Year's Day holidays between the 2019/20 and 2020/21 holiday periods.
+These differences will particularly affect results for weeks 52 and 53 of 2020 and week 1 of 2021, and may also affect later weeks.
+However, while such differences affect individual weeks, positive and negative impacts for different weeks should cancel out over time in cumulative results.

-Table 1 shows results for week 49, compared to week 48.
-Actual deaths have been higher than expected in both weeks:
+Table 1 shows results for week 2 of 2021, compared to week 1 of 2021:

-- Actual deaths in week 49 are 12% higher than expected: 15% higher than expected for males and 9% higher than expected for females. - In the previous week, week 48, deaths were 14% higher than expected for males and 10% higher than expected for females.
+- Actual deaths in week 2 of 2021 are 39% higher than expected: 43% higher than expected for males and 34% higher than expected for females. - In the previous week, week 1 of 2021, deaths were 57% higher than expected: 65% higher than expected for males and 50% higher than expected for females.
+However, the timing of bank holidays contributed to these figures being unusually high. - The previous two weeks, week 53 of 2020 and week 1 of 2021 combined, provide a better comparator to week 2 of 2021.
+In those weeks, deaths were 17% higher than expected.

-Description Week 49 of 2020 Week 48 Male Female Total Total "Expected" registered deaths, if SMRs were the same in 2019 and 2020 5,490 5,494 10,984 11,128 Actual registered deaths, from all causes 6,313 5,990 12,303 12,456 "Excess" registered deaths (actual minus expected) +823 +496 +1,319 +1,328 Registered deaths where COVID-19 was mentioned on the death certificate 1,556 1,279 2,835 3,040 Excess as a proportion of expected +15% +9% +12% +12%
+Description Week 2 Week 1 Male Female Total Total "Expected" registered deaths 6,432 6,590 13,022 11,303 Actual registered deaths, from all causes 9,207 8,835 18,042 17,751 "Excess" registered deaths (actual minus expected) +2,775 +2,245 +5,020 +6,448 Registered deaths where COVID-19 was mentioned on the death certificate 3,816 3,429 7,245 6,057 Excess as a proportion of expected +43% +34% +39% +57%